Search:

 Peter says it is the will of God that Christians should be subject to their governments.
 In New Testament days the government was authoritarian and it was the duty of citizens to follow the rulers in absolute obedience (vv.
 13-17).
 If Peter could urge believers to submit …

-We don’t know a lot about the customs of the arrangements for marriage during this period of time.
+We don’t know a lot about the customs of the arrangements for marriage during this period.
 We do know that Ruth’s way of offering herself in marriage to Boaz followed the coaching of her mother-in-law (v.
 1).
-Naomi explained to Ruth what she must do in orde …
+Naomi explained to Ruth what she must do to show Boaz that she was ...

 Head Covering in the Church - I Corinthians 11:1 – 11:16 (commentary)

-One of the biggest problems in the Corinthian church was improper conduct in the public meetings.
 Two of the issues Paul deals with in this chapter are women praying and prophesying, and instructions regarding the Lord’s Supper.
 The topic of head coverings (vv.
-4-7) is not …
+4-7) is not one of the fundamentals of the faith but deals with the matter of obedience.
+One pastor said, “This may not ...

 The Response of Saul’s Death - II Samuel 1:17 – 1:27 (commentary)

-In spike of all that Saul had done in trying to kill David for many years, David did not rejoice when he learned of his death.
+In spite of all that Saul had done in trying to kill David for many years, David did not rejoice when he learned of his death.
 He had every reason to hate Saul, but he chose not to.
-Instead he chose to look at all the good Saul had done and ignore the times when Saul had attacked …
+Instead, he chose to look at all the good Saul had done and ignore the times when Saul had attacked …